 Motion tracking using the ADNS-9800

 Here we introduce a system for imaging and simultaneous motion three-dimensional treadmill tracking that necessitates only a Teensy 3.2 microcontroller and two ADNS-9800 laser motion sensors.
-In order to provide the end user with as simple a setup as possible, we designed drivers and a library that users can use to obtain various streams of data from these sensors.
-In particular, we read displacements picked up by the sensors and convert them directly to micrometer displacements using the internal calibration of the sensors.
-Conversions to imperial or metric distances can also be implemented via our ADNS-9800 library.
-Using different registers of the ADNS-9800 sensors, users can also query the sensors for a host of other features, for example, the surface quality that the sensor detects.
-This could be useful if the ball or surface that the sensor is measuring changes its position slightly with respect to the surface.
-Each register in the datasheet for the ADNS-9800, explanations for which are available online (https://datasheet.octopart.com/ADNS-9800-Avago-datasheet-10666463.pdf), is included in the ADNS-9800 library.
+We read displacements picked up by the sensors and convert them directly to micrometer displacements using the internal calibration of the sensors.

-Therefore, little must be done besides implementing the proper wiring in order to get such a design up and running, particularly if one is interested mostly in recording accurate x, y, and rotational displacements, which we have already implemented directly in the code.
-Proper wiring is demonstrated in Figure 2A.
+Because of the simplicity of the ADNS-9800 library and example experimental design setup built alongside, little must be done besides implementing the proper wiring in order to get such a design up and running, particularly if one is interested mostly in recording accurate x, y, and rotational displacements, which are already implemented directly in the code.
+Proper wiring is demonstrated in Figure 2B.
 The connections demonstrated using dotted lines can be replaced with jumper wires or sturdier, longer lasting wire.
-Anecdotally, jumper wires appear to become unreliable after a short amount of time, and so sturdier wire is preferred.
+Anecdotally, jumper wires appear to become unreliable after a short amount of time, and so sturdier wire should be preferred.
 This system offers an affordable, modular, open-source method of tracking mouse movement with high fidelity, temporal accuracy and without introducing confounding experimental variables.
 As can be seen in Figure 3A, the velocity that we calculate falls into the range of previously reported mouse velocity with similar setups (see, for example, (Dombeck, Khabbaz, Collman, Adelman, & Tank, 2007)), and we are capable of seeing quite a bit of variation in the mouse’s motor output.
-In Figure 3B, we also see that digital pulses administered at 50 ms increments closely track the theoretical times, biased in slope by an exceedingly small amount (approximately 29 microseconds per sample).
+In Figure 3B, we also see that digital pulses administered at 50 ms increments closely track the theoretical times, biased in slope by an exceedingly small amount (approximately 30 microseconds per sample).

 Classical conditioning

 In the second experiment (Figure 1B and 2B), we constructed a device capable of running a simple classical conditioning experiment, where we can train a mouse to blink in response to a tone and light exposure using a puff of air as an unconditioned aversive stimulus.
-Our design of a classical conditioning experiment mimics the setup previously reported (Mohammed, et al., 2016).
+Our design of a classical conditioning experiment mimics a setup previously reported by our lab (Mohammed, et al., 2016).
 As previously described, a mouse is gradually trained to blink after seeing a light and hearing a sound, via a “puff” that is consistently delivered following exposure to both light and a 9500 Hz tone.
 We utilized, in addition to the Teensy 3.2, only 2 additional specialty components, as shown in Table 1: a prop shield to amplify the analog output from the Teensy 3.2, which can then drive speakers of both 4 and 8 ohms, and a few sets of 14x1 double insulated pins for connecting the Teensy to the prop shield.
 In total, this setup costs approximately $40, excluding general equipment.